shirley-pu/andersen/README.md

 ## Mac
 The current version is for 64 bit machines.

-You can run the program by clicking the curvature.sh file.
+You can run the program by clicking the RunApp.sh file.
 Alternately:
 Open Terminal and type the following commands (Press ENTER after each line).